 Many Americans have not saved enough for retirement.

 The exact estimates can vary, but the Federal Reserve, in its survey of consumer data, said American families had median retirement savings of roughly $65,000.
-And various surveys by banks, financial institutions, and research groups put estimates wider still, from as little as $17,000 to upwards of $172,000 for those approaching retirement.
+And various surveys by banks, financial institutions, and research groups put estimates wider still, from as little as $17,000 in various age groups to upwards of $172,000 for those approaching retirement.

 Financial experts suggest that you need about 75 percent to 80 percent of your pre-retirement income after you exit the workforce to live at the level you are used to.
 And based on average annual spending for American seniors and the national average life expectancy at age 65 of 19.4 years, one research firm calculated that the average American will spend about $987,000 from retirement age on.
 (Calculator: How much should I save for retirement?)